Hira243/executive_sales_analysis_excel/README.md

 - Underperformers - Executives farthest from their targets
 - Target Achievement % - Quickly view who hit or missed goals
 - Comparison Charts - Bar and column charts to compare individual results
-- (Optional) Regional insights can be added for deeper analysis
+- Regional insights can be added for deeper analysis

----
+🖼️ Screenshots

 Tools & Techniques Used

-- Excel Formulas (SUM, AVERAGE, etc.)
-- Conditional Formatting
 - Pivot Tables
 - Charts (Bar, Column)
+- Slicer
+- Checkbox (Form Control)
+- Macros
 - KPI Metrics
 - Interactive Dashboard Layout

----

 How to Use